dvkjain/password_generator/README.md

 # Password Generator
- Made with the Tkinter library in Python
+Made with the Tkinter library
+Generates a passoword according to how many characters you decide to use